-If know no one wants it, doesn’t that make you feel la a little bit better?
+If you know no one wants it, doesn’t that make you feel a little bit better?

 You aren’t the only one that doesn’t want it.
-If they get mad at your for not wanting it then they will need to figure out if it means enough to them to keep it or not.
+If they get mad at you for not wanting it, then they will need to figure out if it means enough to them to keep it or not.

-Generally people give things to others because they don’t want to take the responsibility for their own feelings.
+Generally, people give things to others because they don’t want to take responsibility for their own feelings.
 It’s easier to give grandma’s sewing machine to their daughter than to face the fact that “I don’t want grandma’s sewing machine anymore.”

 They are only giving it to avoid feeling sad about the end of an era.